hbkworld/streaming-spec/axes.md

 }
 ~~~~

-Everything will be in 1 data blocks:
+Everything will be in 1 data block:

 - 1 absolute time stamp.
 - 50 uint32 for the 50 counters,
 - 1 uint32 for the higher than counter